In This Post

 - The importance of knowing what you want and how this can teach you things about yourself

 - 5 examples of green flags in men that you should look out for

 Knowing what you want in a relationship is the first step to actually having it.
-Clearly identifying the traits you look for in a person helps you clarify your own feelings.
+Clearly identifying the traits and green flags you look for in a person helps you clarify your own feelings.
 It can help give you direction on who to look for, and also who to avoid.